Featuring articles, key events, interviews, project outcomes, and media content

 Brazilian Meeting of Ecology (RABECO) 2021

-Chair and organized of the symposium: "The ecological and evolutionaty implications of the webs of life" - Portugue only.
+Chair and organizer of the symposium: "The ecological and evolutionaty implications of the webs of life" - Portugue only.
 Invited contributor to the global campaign called 'The International Scholars Warning on the Corporate-Capture of the Climate Agenda and Need for a Real Green Revolution' urging communities to lead their own ‘emergency response’ after ‘failure’ of COP26 to slash dangerous greenhouse gas emissions.
 Promoted by 'Facing Future'.
 Invited Panelist at the "Merging social, economic and ecological networks for sustainable and resilient food systems".
 Royal Society Resilient Futures Challenge-led project.
 Talk: Seed dispersal networks in human-modified landscapes and their potential to enhance conservation, restoration and food security.
 Newcastle University.
 2020. |

 |